dtr-org/docs.unit-e.io/reference/rpc/getwalletinfo.rst

-    "balance": xxxxxxx,              (numeric) the total confirmed balance of the wallet in UTE "unconfirmed_balance": xxx,      (numeric) the total unconfirmed balance of the wallet in UTE "immature_balance": xxxxxx,      (numeric) the total immature balance of the wallet in UTE "txcount": xxxxxxx,              (numeric) the total number of transactions in the wallet "keypoololdest": xxxxxx,         (numeric) the timestamp (seconds since Unix epoch) of the oldest pre-generated key in the key pool
+    "balance": xxxxxxx,              (numeric) the total confirmed balance of the wallet in UTE "unconfirmed_balance": xxx,      (numeric) the total unconfirmed balance of the wallet in UTE "immature_balance": xxxxxx,      (numeric) the total immature balance of the wallet in UTE "remote_staking_balance": xxx,   (numeric) the total balance that is being staked on remote nodes in UTE "txcount": xxxxxxx,              (numeric) the total number of transactions in the wallet "keypoololdest": xxxxxx,         (numeric) the timestamp (seconds since Unix epoch) of the oldest pre-generated key in the key pool
     "keypoolsize": xxxx,             (numeric) how many new keys are pre-generated (only counts external keys)